Halstonberg

 New Mexico courts have authority to modify overbroad non-competes, narrowing an unreasonable restriction to a reasonable scope and enforcing the revised version.
 New Mexico case law supports partial enforcement of restrictive covenants, allowing courts to enforce a non-compete to the extent it is reasonable.

-This reformation authority places New Mexico among the states where employers face limited risk from moderate overreach — the court will narrow rather than void.
+This reformation authority places New Mexico among the states where employers face limited risk from moderate overreach: the court will narrow rather than void.
 This distinguishes New Mexico from strict no-reformation states like Wisconsin, Nebraska, and South Carolina.
-For non-healthcare employees, this means overbreadth alone is unlikely to free them entirely — the stronger defenses are the absence of a genuine protectable interest and the disproportionate hardship of enforcement.

 New Mexico's consideration rules follow general principles.
 For new employees, the employment constitutes adequate consideration.
 For existing employees, the consideration analysis turns on whether the employee received meaningful consideration for the new restriction.
 Employees presented with non-competes mid-employment without any new benefit should examine whether adequate consideration was provided.

 New Mexico's significant oil and gas industry, concentrated in the Permian Basin region of the southeastern part of the state, creates a distinctive category of non-compete disputes.
-Energy-sector employees — engineers, geologists, landmen, and sales professionals — frequently have access to proprietary technical information, exploration data, customer relationships, and specialized expertise that constitutes genuine confidential information.
+Energy-sector employees (engineers, geologists, landmen, and sales professionals) frequently have access to proprietary technical information, exploration data, customer relationships, and specialized expertise that constitutes genuine confidential information.

 The Permian Basin spans the New Mexico-Texas border, which creates choice-of-law considerations.
 Texas enforces non-competes under a reformation-friendly framework, while New Mexico applies its own reasonableness test.
 Energy-sector employees who work across the state line may face questions about which state's law governs their non-compete, and the difference between the two frameworks can affect outcomes.

 New Mexico's healthcare-practitioner ban is broad in the practitioners it covers but specific in what it prohibits.
-The statute voids agreements that restrict a healthcare practitioner's right to provide clinical healthcare services — meaning the ban targets restrictions on the practitioner's ability to treat patients and practice clinically.
+The statute voids agreements that restrict a healthcare practitioner's right to provide clinical healthcare services, meaning the ban targets restrictions on the practitioner's ability to treat patients and practice clinically.

 The covered practitioners include physicians, osteopathic physicians, certified registered nurse anesthetists, certified nurse-midwives, certified nurse practitioners, clinical nurse specialists, and physician assistants.
 For these practitioners, a non-compete that would prevent them from continuing to provide clinical care after leaving an employer is void.

 The ban is focused on clinical practice.
 It protects the practitioner's ability to treat patients, which is where the public interest in healthcare access is strongest.
-Restrictions that don't reach clinical practice — for example, a restriction on a physician's non-clinical business activities, or confidentiality obligations regarding the employer's proprietary information — may be analyzed differently, though the statute's protective purpose informs how courts approach restrictions affecting covered practitioners.
+Restrictions that don't reach clinical practice (for example, a restriction on a physician's non-clinical business activities, or confidentiality obligations regarding the employer's proprietary information) may be analyzed differently, though the statute's protective purpose informs how courts approach restrictions affecting covered practitioners.

 The practical effect is significant.
 New Mexico has substantial rural and underserved areas where access to healthcare is a persistent challenge, and the recruitment and retention of physicians and other practitioners is a recognized concern.
 The ban ensures that a practitioner who leaves one employer can continue serving patients in the community rather than being forced to relocate or stop practicing.
-For healthcare systems, the ban means they cannot use non-competes to lock in practitioners, and must rely on other tools — compensation, working conditions, and confidentiality protections — to retain talent and protect their interests.
+For healthcare systems, the ban means they cannot use non-competes to lock in practitioners, and must rely on other tools (compensation, working conditions, and confidentiality protections) to retain talent and protect their interests.

 For non-healthcare workers, and for the non-clinical aspects of healthcare employment, New Mexico employers use non-solicitation and non-disclosure agreements alongside or instead of non-competes.
 Customer non-solicitation agreements restrict the former employee from soliciting the employer's clients without barring competition generally, and New Mexico courts evaluate them under a reasonableness standard.
 Because they impose less hardship than non-competes, they can be easier to sustain.

 Non-disclosure agreements protecting genuine trade secrets and confidential information are governed by the New Mexico Uniform Trade Secrets Act and general contract principles.
 An NDA restricts what the employee can disclose or use, not where the employee can work, and provides protection independent of any non-compete.
-Even for healthcare practitioners protected by the non-compete ban, confidentiality obligations regarding the employer's genuine trade secrets and proprietary business information may still apply — the ban protects the practitioner's right to provide clinical care, not their right to use or disclose the former employer's confidential information.
+Even for healthcare practitioners protected by the non-compete ban, confidentiality obligations regarding the employer's genuine trade secrets and proprietary business information may still apply.
+The ban protects the practitioner's right to provide clinical care, not their right to use or disclose the former employer's confidential information.

 For an employer whose primary concern is protecting confidential information rather than preventing competition, an NDA combined with a non-solicitation provision can achieve substantial protection.
-Employees should evaluate each provision separately — the voidness of a non-compete, or the application of the healthcare ban, doesn't automatically void a properly drawn non-solicitation or confidentiality provision.
+Employees should evaluate each provision separately: the voidness of a non-compete, or the application of the healthcare ban, doesn't automatically void a properly drawn non-solicitation or confidentiality provision.

 For the non-classified, proprietary commercial information these employees access, non-competes and confidentiality agreements come into play.
-The protectable interests in this sector are often substantial — proprietary technical processes, research data, and federal contract relationships.
+The protectable interests in this sector are often substantial: proprietary technical processes, research data, and federal contract relationships.
 But because much of the sensitive information is protected through federal mechanisms and trade-secret law, the non-compete question often centers on commercial competitive relationships rather than the most sensitive technical information.

 New Mexico's reformation authority and reasonableness framework govern these disputes for non-healthcare workers.
 The litigation typically focuses on whether the restriction is reasonable in scope and whether the employer's protectable interest justifies the restriction, rather than on threshold enforceability.

 For employees who work in New Mexico for out-of-state employers, the choice-of-law analysis affects which framework governs.
 New Mexico courts generally apply New Mexico law to employment relationships centered in the state.
-The healthcare-practitioner ban, in particular, reflects a strong public policy that New Mexico courts may apply to protect New Mexico-based practitioners even when an agreement designates another state's law — a healthcare employer cannot easily circumvent the ban through a choice-of-law clause for a practitioner who provides clinical services in New Mexico.
+The healthcare-practitioner ban, in particular, reflects a strong public policy that New Mexico courts may apply to protect New Mexico-based practitioners even when an agreement designates another state's law.
+A healthcare employer cannot easily circumvent the ban through a choice-of-law clause for a practitioner who provides clinical services in New Mexico.

 The Permian Basin energy region, spanning the New Mexico-Texas border, presents the sharpest choice-of-law questions.
 Texas enforces non-competes under a reformation-friendly framework that's more favorable to employers than New Mexico's reasonableness test.
-Energy-sector employees who work on both sides of the state line, or who work in New Mexico for Texas-based companies, may face genuine disputes about which state's law applies — and the difference between the two frameworks can determine whether a non-compete is enforced.
+Energy-sector employees who work on both sides of the state line, or who work in New Mexico for Texas-based companies, may face genuine disputes about which state's law applies, and the difference between the two frameworks can determine whether a non-compete is enforced.

 New Mexico non-compete litigation is concentrated in the district courts of Bernalillo County (Albuquerque) and the southeastern energy-producing counties, along with the federal District of New Mexico.